PixetBits/Bucket-1-3/README.md

       return num
       end t.

 Here the Main calls the task "print" and set as a no return mode, ``to self.``.
 Then calls the "other", giving the value of the variable number to return to itself.

+## Bucket default functions
+Here we have the classic functions inported by the ``to Basic`` lib.

+### Input and Output
+``show`` : requires a string.
+Prints something in the terminal.
+"BIn".
+``sand`` : can get a string.
+Return the user input.
+"BOut".

+Example:

+      str bin as sand with 'Your input: ' show 'You writed "[s]"!' with bin

+      -- Input : hello --
+      -- Output: You writed "hello"! --

+The ``show`` function can use a "cit" ("citation").
+Print some value together. [i] to replace by a int, [s] by a string, [b] bool and [f] float.